mlmargotto/DecSecOpsTools/docs/_posts/2015-11-12-a-python-parser-for-bittorrent-metainfo-files.md

-<em>NOTE: the length of last piece is calculated as:
+_NOTE: the length of last piece is calculated as:
-(number of pieces X piece length) - size of torrent</em>
+(number of pieces X piece length) - size of torrent_
 <h2>This Torrent Descriptor has the following file paths:</h2>
 <table style="font-family: sans-serif;" border="1">
 <tbody>